t-d-k/LibreCrypt/docs/impact_of_kernel_driver_signing.md

 The method with "Yes" marked in this column indicates that the words "Test Mode" will be shown in each of the four corners of the desktop wallpaper.
 This is largely a cosmetic issue, and can be resolved using the directions indicated in the description of this method.
 Junk messages shown on manual start Those methods with "Yes" marked in this column indicate that MS Windows will pop up a message stating: "Windows requires a digitally signed driver" for each and every driver loaded - even though the drivers are digitally signed (albeit using self-certification).
 If the drivers are started automatically on booting, these messages will not appear.
 However, if the FreeOTFE drivers are started from the GUI (e.g. by starting portable mode).
-Since DoxBox's flexible architecture employs multiple drivers, this is hardly ideal as the user gets peppered with junk messages telling them what they're doing - as if they didn't already know!
+Since LibreCrypt's flexible architecture employs multiple drivers, this is hardly ideal as the user gets peppered with junk messages telling them what they're doing - as if they didn't already know!
 The number of these messages shown can be minimised by removing all unused hash and cypher drivers.

 ### Method 1: NOINTEGRITYCHECKS ON Instructions